Things to do in Odessa, Ukraine

 Odessa is a popular beach resort on the Black Sea and has a row of beaches.
 You have to walk a bit out of the city to find them, as the city looks over the docks.
 To find the first, walk through Shevchenko Park, named after the Poet Taras Shevchenko, of whom you will see a lot of in Ukraine.

-The first Odessan beach you arrive at is Langeron Beach, next to the Nemo Dolphinarium.
+The first beach in Odessa you arrive at is Langeron Beach, next to the Nemo Dolphinarium.
 Since we don’t agree with keeping dolphins in captivity, we wouldn’t suggest you visit, but it’s a good landmark.
 The first of the beaches at Langeron is a public beach, so open to everyone for free.
 It used to be pretty sparse of facilities with a couple of kiosks and derelict buildings.
 Now there are some lovely restaurants – a branch of Maman, and the beautiful looking Terrace.

 A bit further around Langeron, there are more restaurants, including Veranda, which has a great view and a big terrace overlooking the beach.